jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 In jazz,
 the melodic minor scale is used both ascending and descending, and minor key melodies usually use the major 6 and 7.
-Jazz musicians sometimes call the ascendending melodic minor scale "real minor".
+Some jazz musicians call the ascendending melodic minor scale "real minor".
 It is given primacy as a minor scale, and is even harmonized, with the various modes of melodic minor being commonly used in jazz pieces.